jtlap/nt2/doc/source/sdk/config.rst

 .. rubric:: Description

-This module defines a compile-time machine model gathering informations about the architecture, compiler, operating systems used to compile current application.
+This module defines a compile-time machine model gathering information about the architecture, compiler, operating systems used to compile current application.